-Apple Ssd Vs Nvme: Which One is Better?
+Apple Ssd Vs Nvme: Which One Is Better?

 NVMe is a type of storage interface protocol specifically designed for SSDs.
 It provides faster data transfer speeds by connecting the storage device directly to a computer’s motherboard via PCI Express (PCIe).